Political Science at Stetson University: Preparing Graduates for Lives in Public Affairs

 Where do Political Science majors from Stetson go after graduation?
 To elective office in Congress and state legislatures; to leading universities as teachers and researchers; and to distinguished careers in journalism, business, government service, and the law.
 In recent years, the most popular destination for Stetson's Political Science graduates has been the law, where they join generations of Stetson alumni who have served as respected judges and attorneys in Florida and around the nation.

 An education in Political Science at Stetson is about more than elections, treaties, and lawmaking.
 It offers students a broad and challenging preparation for life in public affairs or commerce, whether in this country or abroad.
 It does so in an environment of small classes and seminars that is supplemented by an unusually rich array of special opportunities.
-On campus, students participate in the United States Model Senate, the International Symposium, and the Sophomore Seminar, and they write their own theses in the senior year.
-Off campus, Political Science majors will be found in internships in Central Florida and around the world, including in fully-funded internships in Spain and Latin America.
-They also take part in study trips to New York, Washington, Tallahassee, Central America, and Central Asia, trips that are led by members of the Political Science Department.
+Students write their own theses in the senior year, and they can participate in on-campus events such as the Floyd M. Riddick Model United States Senate; engage in internships in Central Florida and around the world.
+They can also take part in study trips to New York, Washington, Tallahassee, Central America and Central Asia.